• Free shipping on all orders

 3. Corn Starch and Bath

-Sprinkling corn starch on urine stains will absorb the odor, but you will have to moisten the area first if the urine has dried.
+Sprinkling corn starch on urine stains will absorb the odor, but you’ll have to moisten the area first if the urine has dried.
 Corn starch is safe to use on your dog’s skin, but you may want to back away if your dog tries to shake the powder off.
 The fine powder can create quite a cloud if it is shaken away prematurely.
 Wait 5 minutes for the powder to work, then thoroughly brush the dog’s fur.
 Give your dog a warm bath using dog shampoo to ensure the dried bits are gone.

 4. Vinegar and Water